ISO 20022: The New Standard

 What’s Changing with Wire Payments?

-Wire transfers will transition to ISO 20022, a global standard designed to enhance security, efficiency and transparency in payments.
-This update improves the way wire instructions are processed, making transactions more structured and reducing errors.
+In 2025, wire transfers transitioned to ISO 20022, a global standard designed to enhance security, efficiency and transparency in payments.
+This transition will provide continuous improvement to the way wire instructions are processed, making transactions more structured and reducing errors.
 Below, you’ll find key details, frequently asked questions and resources to help you understand what’s ahead.

 Postal Address Requirements